TROPHY ONLY CATEGORIES

 Largest aggregate weight of 3 fish, one of each species in that category.

 MUST HAVE ALL THREE SPECIES.
-If no one boat has all three species then it goes to a two fish aggregate weight.
+If no one team has all three species then it goes to a two fish aggregate weight.

-• Anglers may weigh up to 15 fish per day.
-12” minimum size for Speckled Trout
+- Anglers may weigh up to 15 fish per day.
+NEW FOR 2024: 13 inch minimum size for Speckled Trout with no upper size limit.

-• HEAVIEST 5 FISH OVER THE THREE DAY EVENT WILL MAKE UP 5 FISH STRINGER.
+- HEAVIEST 5 FISH OVER THE THREE DAY EVENT WILL MAKE UP THE 5 FISH STRINGER

 “LIVE” REDFISH DIVISION – 3 FISH STRINGER

-• Redfish will be measured on a “Check-It-Stick” hands free board system.
-Fish will be measured from the tip of the snout to the extreme tip of the tail fin utilizing a 4 inch channel “Tail Pincher” device stopping at the 26 inch mark on the measuring board.
-A Redfish that exceeds 27 inches will be disqualified.
+- Live Redfish will be measured on a “Check-It-Stick” hands free board system.
+Fish will be measured from the tip of the snout to the extreme tip of the tail fin utilizing a 4 inch channel “Tail Pincher” device on the measuring board.
+A Redfish that exceeds 27 inches will not qualify in any category or division.

 5 STRINGER RED SNAPPER